 ‘Gender atypical’ subject selection: Statistics

-• Research shows that girls feel more confident taking information technology (IT) classes in single-sex environments, a finding that is borne out in girls’ schools where IT and computer coding, robotics, electronics, app design and text-based programming are embedded into the curriculum.
+• These findings are borne out in girls’ schools where IT and computer coding, robotics, electronics, app design and text-based programming are embedded into the curriculum.

 • In 2013, Rudolf Eliott Lockhart, Head of Research for the UK’s Independent Schools Council, presented research showing that in 2012, girls from Girls’ Schools Association (GSA) schools in the UK constituted only 5% of girls taking A-levels but comprised 15.9% of girls doing Further Maths, 13.4% of girls doing Physics and 8.9% of girls doing Chemistry.
 Furthermore, Lockhart’s research showed that girls from GSA schools were awarded: